UrbanInstitute/pyspark-tutorials/README.md

 3. Basic data tasks are covered in the following guides.
 Note that these are not intended to be comprehensive!
-They cover many of the things that are most common, but others may require you to look them up.
+They cover many of the things that are most common, but others may require you to look them up or experiment.
 Hopefully this framework gives you enough to get started.

    merging.ipynb
    missing data.ipynb
    moving average imputation.ipynb
    pivoting.ipynb
    resampling.ipynb
    subsetting.ipynb